NomicFoundation/hardhat-vscode/client/README.md

 ---

+## Project support

+Some features are only fully enabled, if the Solidity file being worked on is part of a supported project (e.g. [inline code validation](#inline-code-validation-diagnostics)).

+We provide support for [Hardhat](https://hardhat.org/) projects and experimental support for [Foundry](https://getfoundry.sh/), [Truffle](https://trufflesuite.com/) and [Ape](https://www.apeworx.io/) projects.

+Project support is needed as Solidity delegates to the project framework to determine _Solidity import resolution_.
+The current project and its configuration needs to be understood to replicate this logic and provide language features based upon it.

+If the Solidity file is not part of a project or the project cannot be determined, a best effort is made to resolve imports based only on [relative imports](https://docs.soliditylang.org/en/v0.8.19/path-resolution.html#relative-imports).

-## Hardhat Projects
+### Hardhat

-**Solidity by Nomic Foundation** provides enhanced functionality for Solidity files within a **Hardhat** project, including inline validation and quick fixes.

-To take advantage of these features, use the `File` menu to `Open Folder`, and select the folder containing the `hardhat.config.{js,ts}` file.
+Hardhat projects are detected by looking for a `hardhat.config.{js,ts}` file.

 Inline validation (the display of compiler errors and warnings against the code) is based on your Hardhat configuration file.
 The version of the `solc` solidity compiler used for validation is set within this file, see the [Hardhat documentation](https://hardhat.org/config/#solidity-configuration) for more details.

+### Foundry (experimental)

+[Foundry](https://getfoundry.sh/) projects are detected by looking for a `foundry.toml` file.

+The version of the `solc` solidity compiler used for validation is set within the `foundry.toml`, see the [Foundry documentation](https://book.getfoundry.sh/reference/config/solidity-compiler) for more details.

+Remappings are supported either from a `remappings.txt` file or as part of the `foundry.toml`.

+### Truffle (experimental)

+[Truffle](https://trufflesuite.com/) projects are detected by the presence of a `truffle.js` or `truffle-config.js` file.

+Solidity import resolution for Truffle supports relative paths, direct imports from the `node_modules` folder and Truffle direct imports (e.g. `truffle/Assert.sol`).

+### Ape (experimental)

+[Ape](https://www.apeworx.io/) projects are detected by the presence of an `ape-config.yaml` file.

+Remappings are supported when set within the `ape-config.yaml` file.

-### Monorepo Support
+## Monorepo Support

-**Solidity by Nomic Foundation** will detect Hardhat projects (folders containing a `hardhat.config.{js,ts}` file) within a monorepo, when the root of the monorepo is opened as a workspace folder.
+Monorepos are supported and can be opened as workspace folders.
+On opening a monorepo, it will be scanned to find all supported projects (i.e. Hardhat, Foundry, Truffle and Ape).

-The **Hardhat config file** that is used when validating a Solidity file is shown in the Solidity section on the _Status Bar_:
+The _project type_ and _project config file_ that are being used when validating a Solidity file are shown in the Solidity section of the _Status Bar_:

 ![Open Config](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/open-config.gif "Open Config")